-Table A-3 shows the District's seven largest functions - instructional programs, instructional student support, administrative, operation and maintenance of plant, pupil transportation, student activities, and interest on long term debt as well as each program's net cost (total cost less revenues generated by the activities).
+Table A-3 shows the District's eight largest functions - instructional programs, instructional student support, administrative, operation and maintenance of plant, pupil transportation, student activities, refund of prior year revenues and interest on long term debt as well as each program's net cost (total cost less revenues generated by the activities).
 This table also shows the net costs offset by the other unrestricted grants, subsides and contributions to show the remaining financial needs supported by local taxes and other miscellaneous revenues.
+Instructional costs increased due to an increase in charter school costs and an increase in contracted special education services.
+The District capitalized the High School and Middle School HVAC projects beginning in the fiscal year 2024 and the deferred outflow result from GASB 68 which increased operation and maintenance of plant.

 Table A-3

-Fiscal Years Ended June 30, 2022 and 2021
+Fiscal Years Ended June 30, 2024 and 2023

 Governmental Activities